 The 0.75-mile trail, easy hike to the Spouting Horn.
-While hiking, at low tide you can find fascinating sea creatures in tide pools, mountains of mussel shells left by generations of Alsea Indians who harvested them hundreds of years ago, remnants of a 1930s Civilian Conservation Corps camp, and the spectacular Spouting Horn.
+While hiking, at low tide you can find fascinating sea creatures in tide pools, mountains of mussel shells left by generations of Alsea tribes who harvested them hundreds of years ago, remnants of a 1930s Civilian Conservation Corps camp, and the spectacular Spouting Horn.

 Trail of the Restless Waters

 The 0.5-mile loop of moderate difficulty to Devils Churn.
-The trail runs along the coastline, tide pools at low tide and the spouting horns at high tide.
+The trail runs along the coastline, tide pools at low tide, and the spouting horns at high tide.